Five Actions Towards Race Equality

-Community Companions is a befriending service that can support adults aged 18 and over experiencing loneliness, social isolation helping them to build confidence and get out into the community.
+Community Companions is a befriending service that can support adults aged 18 and over experiencing loneliness and social isolation, helping them to build confidence by getting out into the community or spending time with them at home doing activities.

 How can a Community Companion support someone?

-The role of the Community Companion is to help that person get involved in groups and activities that make them feel valued and have a sense of belonging to something.
+The role of the Community Companion is to help that person get involved in groups and activities that make them feel valued and give them something to look forward to each week.

 Hifsah’s story, supporting others as a Community Companion